infracost/docs/blog/2022-12-06-death-of-the-cloud-cost-calculator.md

 Today we count nearly 4 million prices in our Cloud Pricing API from AWS, Azure and GCP.
 A few months ago we wrote about why [cloud pricing is so complex](https://www.infracost.io/blog/why-are-cloud-costs-so-complex/).
 It has become impossible to do estimation using Excel because it’s not possible to model both the complex cloud pricing, and complex system architectures.
 That leaves us with one target: kill cloud cost calculators!

 For us to achieve this aim, we need to build a product which is 10x better.
-The dimensions we want to improve on are: Speed and accuracy.
+The dimensions we want to improve on are: speed and accuracy.

 **Speed**: Engineers are already overloaded with sprint work.
 Adding a distinct step to calculate the cost of a change slows feature delivery by adding another task.
 But worse, the design and cost of a system are so tightly coupled that trying to separate cost estimation work from development work means a bigger potential for rework - if you design a system and then find out it costs too much, you have to redesign it.